2011 Pan American Games: Security

-Guadalajara, due to the ongoing Mexican drug war, has seen escalating violence.
+Guadalajara, due to the ongoing Mexican drug war, had seen escalating violence.
 Some countries, including the United States and Canada, expressed concerns about the safety and security of the region.
 Scott Backmun of the United States Olympic Committee (USOC) raised concerns about the city's ability to host the games in light of the drug war.
 Due to the increased safety issues the USOC had its own security plan for the games.
 During a meeting of the USOC in March 2011, chief security officer Larry Buendorf gave a report to the rest of the committee in which he said, "We’re going to prepare for Guadalajara like we would any other Games.
 A lot of that is just preparing your athletes for the individual environments that they’re going into.
 Everybody is quite aware of the violence that has happened.
 We’re obviously concerned about it, and at the end of the day, I think we have a good security plan in place to try to protect our athletes".
-After grenades were thrown near a nightclub entrance in two separate incidents in February 2011, organizers said they were making security a priority and arranged for police and members of the armed forces to patrol in Guadalajara throughout the games.
+After grenades were thrown near a nightclub entrance in two separate incidents in February 2011, organizers said they were making security a priority and arranged for police and members of the armed forces to patrol in Guadalajara throughout the Games.

 Athletes' village

 The Pan American Games village during the games.

 The athletes' village was behind schedule for the entire time it was under construction, and in May 2011, about five months before the start of the games, the courts ordered work on the village to halt when residents of Zapopan said the construction would adversely affect their drinking water supply.
 Carlos Andrade Garin, the director of the organizing committee, said even a short delay in construction would mean the games would have to be canceled.

 According to Garin, "we have some crabs [people who don't want to go forward] who don't like our state to grow, who don't like us having a great event, whose own related interests are more important than those of the community.
 Unfortunately, you can't do anything against this kind of people, except get on with our own job."

-After many delays, organizers finally asserted that the athletes' village would be finished no later than September, only a month before the games were to begin.
+After many delays, organizers finally asserted that the athletes' village would be finished no later than September, only a month before the Games were to begin.
 The village was expected to be handed over to COPAG by August 22, 2011.